jairusjoer/jairusjoer.com/src/content/cv/digital-tools-seminar.md

 date: ['2023-07']
 ---

-- **Presented comprehensive analysis** of collaborative successes and AI methodologies to key account managers
+- **Presented analysis** of collaborative successes and AI methodologies to key account managers
 - **Demonstrated practical applications** of generative AI tools in client workflows and project optimization
 - **Facilitated strategic discussions** on integrating digital tools while maintaining quality and satisfaction